 There are many reasons for collecting waterbird data from around the country.
 A comparison of counts from different wetlands gives indications of seasonal movements and the relative importance of sites for the conservation of different species.
 Long-term monitoring of population numbers on a site basis allows for the development of annual population indices to trace the fluctuations of populations.
-A few more reasons are listed below:

 We encourage the use of the CWAC data for conservation, education, and recreational purposes.
 This information may not be incorporated into other websites, or used for explicit commercial gain.
 Please contact the project coordinator for further details.
 Effort has been made to ensure the accuracy of the data; however, the ADU cannot guarantee that all data are correct.
 If you are aware of any errors or omissions in the data, please contact the project coordinator.